 It is also mandatory to register the shop or establishment within 30 days of commencement of work.

+Now that you know the purpose of The Shop and Establishment Act, we come to the list of required documents for The Shop and Establishment Act.
 The following documents are essential for applying the Shop and Establishment Act License for your restaurant.

-Proprietor or Partnership:
+Proprietor Or Partnership:

 1. Pan Card of the Proprietor/Partners